altocodenl/tagaway/readme.md

 ### Todo next

 - Pics
-   - When removing tag, if no pictures left with that tag, remove tag from query.
-   - Fix scroll height when having many tags
+   - Fix scroll height when having many tags.
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.

    - Fix moving pic grid when going from/to selecting/unselecting